 When must organs be removed?

-Organs must be removed as soon as possible after the determination of brain death while circulation and respiration are being maintained artificially.
+Organs must be removed as soon as possible after death has been declared to maintain the viability of the organs.
 Tissue may be removed within 12 to 24 hours after death.

 How long can organs and tissue survive before transplantation?

 Organs may be transported hundreds or thousands of miles to reach recipients waiting in transplant centers thanks to advances in medical technology and improved preservation techniques.
 Approximate preservation times are: